HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 - **Instruction fetch and decode**.
 The first stage will fetch the instruction word from memory and decode it.
 There are two parts.
 The first part of the stage will use the instruction address and attempt to fetch the instruction word from the instruction cache.
 At the same time the translation look-aside buffer will be checked whether the virtual to physical translation is available and if so whether the access rights match.
 The second part of the stage will decode the instruction and also read the general registers from the register file.

 - **Memory access**.
 The memory access stage will take the instruction decoded in the previous stage and compute the address for the memory data access.
-This also the stage where any segment or control register are accessed.
+This also the stage where a segment or control register are accessed.
 In addition, unconditional branches are handled at this stage.
 Memory data item are read or stored depending on the instruction.
 Due to the nature of a register/memory architecture, the memory access has to be performed before the execute stage.
 This also implies that there needs to be an address arithmetic unit at this state.
 The classical 5-stage RISC pipeline with memory access past the execute stage uses the ALU for this purpose.

 - **Execute**.
 The Execute Stage will primarily do the computational work using the values passed from the MA stage.
 The computational result will be written back to the registers on the next clock cycle.
 Within the execute stage, there is the computational half followed by the result committing half.
 In addition, instructions that need to commit two results push one result to the first half of the instruction fetch and decode stage.
 Currently, the base register modification option of the load instructions will commit the loaded value in the EXECUTE stage but push the base register update to the instruction fetch half of the next instruction.